archerporter/platformpose/README.md

 ## Research Context

-PlatformPose was developed in response to the contraction of social media data access for academic researchers — what has been termed the *post-API research landscape*.
+PlatformPose was developed in response to limitations to social media data access for academic researchers.
 Commercial platforms have progressively restricted or eliminated research-grade data access, creating methodological constraints for scholars working with digital cultural materials.

-The tool operates at the screen level rather than the API level.
+The tool operates at the screen level rather than at the API level.
 It captures what is visible during normal browser playback, making it platform-agnostic and independent of platform data policies.
-This approach trades completeness (no audio, no metadata, no comments) for accessibility: any video a researcher can watch, they can analyze.
+This approach trades completeness (no audio, no metadata, no comments) for accessibility.
+That is, if a dance video is visible on a screen, then the researcher can read and record its movement.

-The initial research application is the movement analysis of social media dance video — specifically, how dancers adapt choreography to the constraints of portrait-frame composition on short-form video platforms.

 ---